 I've been a software developer for over decade.
-This page contains information about applications that I have worked on through out those years, both professionally and personally.
+This page contains information about applications that I have worked on both professionally and personally.

 In my spare time I enjoy learning new technologies and programming concepts, whether or not they maybe pertinent to my day job.
 In fact, had I only focused on my day job, I would have never had a chance to do iPhone development professionally.
 Above all I enjoy learning.